trustadekoye/my-portfolio/README.md

 ## Contact Me

-Feel free to reach out to me by visiting my portfolio live and clicking on the contact button.
+Feel free to reach out to me by visiting my portfolio (https://trustportfolio.vercel.app) and clicking on the contact button.

-Thank you for visiting my portfolio!
+Looking forward to working with you!